Disintermediating trade is the first step towards a fairer world

 Because decentralization can make most unjustified power disappear.

-María's story was heavily inspired by my beginning in the free software community, when I was 12 years old.
+María's story was heavily inspired by my beginnings in the free software community, when I was 12 years old.